schappim/mBot-Gitbook/section-5-chapter-27-the-line-sensor.md

 C. Four

-D. It depends on the Port, where the sensor is connected.
+D. It depends on the port, where the sensor is connected.

 _Answer: C_

-Question 4.26.2: What does the "line follower" block actually do?
+Question 5.26.2: What does the "line-follower" block actually do?

-A. It evaluates to either True or False, depending on the line follower reading.
+A. It evaluates to either true or false, depending on the line follower reading.

-B. It returns the status of the line follower module.
+B. It returns the status of the line -follower module.

 C. It returns the number of the port where the line follower is connected.

-D. It sends directions to the line follower.
+D. It sends directions to the line-follower.

 _Answer: B_